Wireless to Managed WIFI to Smart City Kiosks

 In a cellular radio system, a land area to be supplied with radio service is divided into regularly shaped cells, which can be hexagonal, square, circular or some other regular shapes, although hexagonal cells are conventional.
 Each of these cells is assigned with multiple frequencies (f1 – f6) which have corresponding radio base stations.
 The group of frequencies can be reused in other cells, provided that the same frequencies are not reused in adjacent close by cells as that would cause co-channel interference.

 Comparison Chart for Cellular Standards

 Cellular technology has had an impact on human society in such a HUGE way.
 We have felt its presence everywhere and it helps us stay connected.
 Cellular evolution has been a product of demand by the consumer.
 The demand started with call availability.
-Around 2000 it started changing to data availability and then in the coming years it changed to data speed.
+Around 2000 it started changing to data availability and then in the coming years, it changed to data speed.
 People care less about the calling and more about data.
 Even the pricing changes from per minute to per GB transfer charging.
 Cellular technology is great but has a place and in some cases, it is not the best for future technologies specifically in the SMART CITY space.
-Blow you will see the list of cellular standards over the years.
+Below you will see the list of cellular standards over the years.

 Comparison chart of cellular standards

 |Year of First Use||1981||1991||2001||1995||2000 / 2002||2009|